Library Postcards: Civic Pride in a Lost America.

 Black ebony doors incised in gold carry the names of renowned printers.
 The bronze fleur-de-lis grilles designed by the architect, Francis J. Keally, simulate the binding of a rare book.
 A collection of rare and historical landmarks in all fields of knowledge is housed in this room.

-This address seems to house a parking lot, but about 100 yards away (121 Gratiot) is the Skillman Branch Library, originally the Downtown Library.
+This address seems houses a parking lot, but about 100 yards away (121 Gratiot) is the Skillman Branch Library, originally the Downtown Library.
 It houses the National Automotive History Collection, which might just be worth a second Detroit vacation.

-(L) Charming early chrome card, with unevenly divided back.
+2. Charming early glossy card, with unevenly divided back.
 Description on back:

 The Detroit Public Library.-Situated at Gratiot Avenue and Farmer Street, was built in 1875 and contains 200,000 volumes.
 It is conducted by a board, appointed by the board of education.